-Any elective officer of a municipal corporation may be removed from office by the qualified voters of such municipal corporation.
+Notwithstanding Section 38 of Article II, Ohio Constitution, or any other provisions in the Revised Code to the contrary, any elective officer of a municipal corporation may be removed from office by the qualified voters of such municipal corporation.
 The procedure to effect such removal shall be:

-(C) The nomination of candidates to succeed each officer sought to be removed shall be made, without the intervention of a primary election, by filing with the election authorities, at least twenty days prior to such special election, a petition proposing a person for each such office, signed by electors equal in number to ten per cent of the total votes cast at the most recent regular municipal election for the head of the ticket.
+(C) The nomination of candidates to succeed each officer sought to be removed shall be made, without the intervention of a primary election, by filing with the election authorities, at least twenty days before the such special election, a petition proposing a person for each such office, signed by electors equal in number to ten per cent of the total votes cast at the most recent regular municipal election for the head of the ticket.

 Immediately following each such question, there shall be printed on the ballots, the two propositions in the order set forth:

-"For the recall of (name of person)."
+"For the recall of (name of person).

-"Against the recall of (name of person)."
+"Against the recall of (name of person).

-Under each of such questions shall be placed the names of candidates to fill the vacancy.
+Under each of the questions shall be placed the names of candidates to fill the vacancy.
 The name of the officer whose removal is sought shall not appear on the ballot as a candidate to succeed the officer's self.

-In any such election, if a majority of the votes cast on the question of removal are affirmative, the person whose removal is sought shall be removed from office upon the announcement of the official canvass of that election, and the candidate receiving the plurality of the votes cast for candidates for that office shall be declared elected.
+In any recall election, if a majority of the votes cast on the question of removal are affirmative, the person whose removal is sought shall be removed from office upon the announcement of the official canvass of that election, and the candidate receiving the plurality of the votes cast for candidates for that office shall be declared elected.
 The successor of any person so removed shall hold office during the unexpired term of the successor's predecessor.
-The question of the removal of any officer shall not be submitted to the electors until such officer has served for at least one year of the term during which he is sought to be recalled.
-The method of removal provided in this section, is in addition to such other methods as are provided by law.
-If, at any such recall election, the incumbent whose removal is sought is not recalled, the incumbent shall be repaid the incumbent's actual and legitimate expenses for such election from the treasury of the municipal corporation, but such sum shall not exceed fifty per cent of the sum that the incumbent is by law permitted to expend as a candidate at any regular municipal election.
+The question of the removal of any officer shall not be submitted to the electors until such officer has served for at least one year of the term during which the officer is sought to be recalled.
+The method of removal provided in this section, is in addition to other methods of removal as are provided by law.
+If, at any such recall election, the incumbent whose removal is sought is not recalled, the incumbent shall be repaid the incumbent's actual and legitimate expenses for the election from the treasury of the municipal corporation, but such sum shall not exceed fifty per cent of the sum that the incumbent is by law permitted to expend as a candidate at any regular municipal election.

-Effective Date: 08-22-1995
+Effective Date: 08-22-1995 .